-- 1. Morning Assembly Attendance will be taken by the Residence Coordinator, right after every Assembly. - Every student must ensure a minimum of 80% attendance in the morning assembly over a period of one semester, every semester. - If a student fails to have a minimum of 80% attendance in the morning assemblies without justifiable reasons in a semester, his/her character will be accordingly implicated. - 4.
-As a reminder or information to students, Chief Residence Coordinator will notify the status of Morning Assembly attendance in the middle of semester, every semester.
+- 1. Morning Assembly Attendance will be taken by the student service officer, right after every Assembly. - Every student must ensure a minimum of 80% attendance in the morning assembly over a period of one semester, every semester. - If a student fails to have a minimum of 80% attendance in the morning assemblies without justifiable reasons in a semester, his/her character will be accordingly implicated. - 4.
+As a reminder or information to students, student service officer will notify the status of Morning Assembly attendance in the middle of semester, every semester.